-You can pay tuition, health plan, program fees, housing, meal plans and other miscellaneous charges online through My Financial Center.
+You can pay tuition, health plan charges, program fees, housing, meal plans and other miscellaneous charges online through My Financial Center.
 You can also see a history of charges and payments to your account.
 Click the Do It link on the 'Login to My Financial Center' task below.

-Note: Avoid credit card processing fees by paying your charges online with a free e-check.
+- Note: Avoid a processing fee of 2.0% for using a credit card by paying your charges online with a free e-check.
 All you need is your bank account and routing number (which you can find at the bottom of a check or by calling your bank).

 Click the 'Financial Aid Checklist' task below to view the checklist, or click the 'Financial Aid FAQ' task if you already have a specific question in mind.